EVBTales/EVBTales/AuburnE1.md

 “S-saying ‘heart’.”

 “It’s heart!”
-Onyx whispers excitedly.
+Fable whispers excitedly.
 “The Djieien hides its heart.
 Someone must have found it and sold it to Amari.”

 “So we need to find its heart?”
 Sacha asks.
 “If it’s here, Amari would have kept it somewhere safe with how valuable that is.”